kontopoulos/ARGOT/README.md

 	// create an instance of the experiment class
+	// directory contains subdirectories with classes, each containing their corresponding texts
+	// options for classifier are: "Random Forest","Naive Bayes","SVMBinary","SVMMulticlass"
-	// directory contains subdirectories with classes, each containing their corresponding texts val exp = new CrossValidation(sc,"docs",10) // spark context, directory to classify, number of folds
+	val exp = new CrossValidation(sc,"Random Forest","docs",10) // spark context, classification algorithm, directory to classify, number of folds
 	// run the experiment with 8 partitions exp.run(8)
+    // or you can choose to classify on one random fold only exp.classify(numPartitions)

 ```